Cloud-CV/EvalAI/docs/source/faq(developers).md

 #### Q. While using `pip install -r dev/requirement.txt`

 ```
-Command “python setup.py egg_info” failed with error code 1 in
+Command "python setup.py egg_info" failed with error code 1 in
 /private/var/folders/c7/b45s17816zn_b1dh3g7yzxrm0000gn/T/pip-build- GM2AG/psycopg2/
 ```

-Firstly check that you have installed all the mentioned dependencies.
+Firstly, check that you have installed all the mentioned dependencies.
-Then, Upgrade the version of postgresql to 10.1 in order to solve it.
+Then, upgrade the version of postgresql to 10.1 in order to solve it.

 #### Q. Getting an import error

+If you got an import error like below while using command `python manage.py migrate`,

 ```
-Couldn't import Django,"when using command python manage.py migrate
+ImportError: Couldn't import Django
 ```

 Firstly, check that you have activated the virtualenv.